Sunday, May 3, 2026

 Troubleshooting

 "No entries found" in systemd-boot menu: Your .conf files are missing.
-Boot into the Live USB, mount your ESP, and run kernel-install add as described in Step 19.
+Boot into the Live USB, mount your root filesystem and ESP, chroot into the installed system, verify /etc/kernel/install.conf, and run kernel-install add-all.

 System drops to emergency shell: Your fstab UUID is wrong.
 Boot the Live USB, mount your root partition, and correct the UUID in /mnt/etc/fstab.

 GRUB keeps loading despite boot order change: Some firmware ignores efibootmgr changes and hardcodes a preference for \EFI\fedora\shimx64.efi.
 Enter your BIOS boot menu manually (usually F7 or F12) and select "Linux Boot Manager" directly.
-Once confirmed working, the EFI variable order should stick on subsequent boots.
+Once confirmed working, clean up stale Fedora/GRUB EFI entries with efibootmgr.

 btrfs /boot note: If your /boot was formatted as btrfs the deletion and reformat process is identical. btrfs requires no special handling.
 It is simply another filesystem that systemd-boot cannot read, and the partition merge resolves that the same way as XFS or ext4.